helios-yamet/Fitness-Station/README.md

 ### Schema Design

-After careful consideration and taking into account all the different parts of the website and needs of the database, I designed the schema in five main models:
+After careful consideration and taking into account all the different parts of the website and needs of the database, I designed the schema in six main models:

 1.
 Profiles: These are the details that the user saves to their profile for quick checkouts in the future.
 The username, email address and password details are set when the user registers for the site, and the delivery details are added when the user makes a purchase and selects to save those details to their profile.